AxadjonovOyatillo21/Bookshelf-API/README.md

             }
         ```

-    * If you enter the book_id to url, you get 405 error with message 'method not allowed'
+    * If you enter the book_id to url, API returns "405" error with message "method not allowed"
     * Example:
         * Request: ` POST/ http://127.0.0.1:5000/books/1 `
             * Request body: